 After the event, it's necessary to use your social media channels to connect.
 Your event engagement will help build trust with your new contacts.
 Let them know you value their opinions and comments, as opposed to sounding like a sales pitch.

 Overall, these guidelines will help drive your virtual networking strategy and activities.
 Remember to focus on the quality of your connections versus quantity.
-Good luck with your networking, and stay healthy!
+Good luck with your networking!